 Columbia University’s Ombuds Office offers a confidential place to discuss workplace issues, academic concerns, issues relating to administrative paperwork and process, explanation and interpretation of policies and procedures, and many other issues or concerns.
-If you should also need a place to discuss confidential workplace issues, contact Columbia’s Ombuds office (Medical Center, 154 Haven Avenue.
-Room 412) at 212-304-7026.
+If you should need a place to discuss confidential workplace issues, contact Columbia’s Ombuds Office (Medical Center, 154 Haven Avenue, Room 412) at 212-304-7026.

 Columbia Doctors psychiatrists and therapists provide compassionate, evidence-based mental health care tailored to individual goals.
 Services include: